Investments owned by private corporations—some considerations

 The annuitant is simply the measuring life for the contract.
 This means that on the death of the annuitant, the contract is terminated and the proceeds are paid to the beneficiaries.
 A Manulife Investments GIC or Manulife segregated fund contract may also allow the policy owner to name a successor annuitant or joint life.3 In the event of the annuitant’s death, the successor annuitant or joint life steps in as the measuring life.
 This prevents termination of the contract on the first death.
 Generally, in a corporate situation, a successor annuitant or joint life would be named, as the corporation doesn’t want to terminate the contract on the death of the annuitant.
 The corporation needs to consider who the annuitant should be.
 Should it be one of the shareholders or should it be an employee?
 If it’s a leverage program, the individual guaranteeing the corporate loan will also need to be the annuitant.

 The beneficiary of an insurance investment contract is the party that receives the funds on the death of the annuitant (or on the later of the death of the annuitant and successor annuitant or joint life, if applicable).
 In all cases, the beneficiary should be the corporation so that the funds are retained in the corporation.
-In some cases, in an attempt to obtain creditor protection, the company shareholder’s spouse or child is named as beneficiary of the contract.
+In some cases, in an attempt to obtain creditor protection in provinces other than Quebec, the company shareholder’s spouse or child is named as beneficiary of the contract.
 It’s important to realize then that, on the death of the annuitant, a corporate asset is being given to a related party.
-In this type of situation, there’ll probably be a shareholder benefit under section 15 of the Income Tax Act (ITA) for the value of the amount paid out.
-In addition, since a corporate asset has essentially been written off, the write-off will probably not be available under section 9 of the ITA as the expense wasn’t incurred for the purpose of producing income from business or property.
+In this type of situation, there’ll probably be a shareholder benefit under section 15 of the Income Tax Act (ITA).
+It is unclear how the CRA would quantify the shareholder benefit in this case, including whether there would be an annual benefit during the annuitant’s life or a benefit at death.
+Note that when it comes to corporate owned life insurance policies with a beneficiary other than the corporation, the CRA currently takes the position that there is an annual shareholder benefit.
+In addition, the corporation will probably not be able to claim the expense to reduce its income under section 9 of the ITA because it wasn’t incurred for the purpose of producing income from business or property.
+Due to the complexity and uncertainty in this area of the law, it is essential that a professional tax advisor be consulted.

 One of the advantages of an insurance investment contract is the potential creditor protection available during the lifetime of the owner when the beneficiary is of the family class.
 In provinces other than Quebec, a family class beneficiary is the spouse, parent, child, or grandchild of the annuitant.
 In Quebec, a family class beneficiary is any of the married or civilly unified spouse, descendants, and ascendants of the owner.
 This means that creditors of the owner may not be able to gain access to the contract if a family class beneficiary is chosen.
 However, as indicated above, the beneficiary of a corporate-owned insurance investment contract should be the corporation.
 Obviously, this isn’t in the family class, and as such, the insurance investment contract is exposed to the creditors of the corporation.